Japanese Arm Sleeve Tattoos

 Japanese sleeve tattoos are designed with careful attention to the flow and composition of the overall artwork.
 The tattoo artist considers the natural contours of the body to create a harmonious and balanced design.

-The Japanese sleeve tattoo can be applied to one arm at a time.
-However, the tradition of japanese tattooing is to see, organize, and tattoo the body as one whole made up out of pairs.
+The Japanese arm sleeve tattoo can be applied to one arm at a time.
+However, the tradition of Japanese tattooing is to see, organize, and tattoo the body as one whole made up out of pairs.
 Tattooed sleeves have a great effect when tattooed in this way, and the whole gains far greater than the sum of the two sides when this strategy is employed.

 Japanese sleeve tattoos work together to create a dynamic relationship between the arms.
 The same motif will be used on each arm, but treated in such a way as to create a sort of tension that serves to set the tattoos in motion.
-Classic motifs for japanese sleeves include animals such as dragons, koi, and tigers that represent power and strength, the natural beauty of the japanese flower such as the cherry blossom that symbolizes the human condition, and folk warriors and heroes who carry the ultimate meaning of both the American as well as the japanese tattoo, which is power.
+Classic motifs for Japanese sleeves include animals such as dragons, koi, and tigers that represent power and strength, the natural beauty of the Japanese flower such as the cherry blossom that symbolizes the human condition, and folk warriors and heroes who carry the ultimate meaning of both the American as well as the Japanese tattoo, which is power.

 These animals, flowers, and heroes are set against a background of an elemental world comprised of wind, wave, and cloud, again representing the ultimate power of nature.
-Each part of the japanese tattoo design works in accord with the other, ever increasing in power, creating great cohesion and layers of meaning.
+Each part of the Japanese tattoo design works in accord with the other, ever increasing in power, creating great cohesion and layers of meaning.

-Japanese Sleeve Tattoo Lengths
+Japanese Arm Sleeve Tattoo Lengths

-To correctly use the japanese invention of the tattoo sleeve for our purposes of American tattooing, each of its traditions should be preserved.
+To correctly use the Japanese invention of the tattoo sleeve for our purposes of American tattooing, each of its traditions should be preserved.
 By respecting these traditions, we strengthen our own.
 We also achieve correct tattooing.
 Let’s examine these precise formats for the creation of a sleeve:

-Half Sleeve
+Japanese Half Sleeve Tattoo

-The half sleeve tattoo will end just above the elbow.
+The Japanese half sleeve tattoo will end just above the elbow.
 This sleeve length is the most common, both in old Japan and in present day America, for its versatility as it is both easy to conceal as well as to show off.
 Note that the quarter sleeve is not an option.
 However, a half sleeve may be choked up on the arm a few inches, to provide for extra conservatism when modesty is a requirement.

-Full Sleeve
+Japanese Full Sleeve Arm Tattoo

 The full sleeve tattoo will begin at the wrist.
 It should be a bit raised to allow for wrist movement and concealment under a shirt sleeve.
 Rarely on display in Japan, the full sleeve tattoo is the ultimate American tattoo sleeve length, as it is bold and assertive.
 One drawback to the full sleeve length is actually too much space- this may not be the preferred sleeve length for some designs.